Montana (character): Fictional character biography

-Jackson Brice was born in Bozeman, Montana.
-Along with Fancy Dan (Daniel Brito) and Ox (Raymond Bloch), he was a founding member of the Enforcers.
-He has great proficiency with the lariat.
+Jackson W. Brice was born in Bozeman, Montana.
+Along with Fancy Dan (Daniel Brito) and Ox (Raymond Bloch), he was one of the founding members of the Enforcers.
+He is highly proficient in use of the lariat.

 Montana, Fancy Dan and Ox make their first appearance under the employ of the Big Man (Frederick Foswell).
 During this time, they have their first run-in with their longtime nemesis Spider-Man.
 During their first fight against the web-slinger, Montana's lasso skills initially prove successful but Spider-Man defeats the trio.

 Over the next couple of years, Montana and the team would be employed by Lightmaster in one of his many schemes, again bringing them into conflict with Spider-Man, with similar results.
 They would then lend their services to Tech-Master in his revenge plot against Harry S. Osgood, only to be defeated by Dazzler.
 Montana and the team would also go up against She-Hulk at one point.

 Following the 2006 "Civil War" storyline, Montana, Ox (Ronald Bloch) and Fancy Dan reunite to work for Mister Fear, which pits them directly against Daredevil.
 After Mister Fear's arrest, the Enforcers are taken in by the Hood's organization.

 Following the events of the 2008 "Spider-Man: Brand New Day" storyline, the Enforcers are patrons at the Bar With No Name.
 They take bets with a person calling himself "The Bookie", over whether Spider-Man will show up to battle "Basher", an unknown villain who claimed to have fought Spider-Man.
 Spider-Man shows up, but is revealed to be Screwball in disguise when the real web-head shows up.
 The Enforcers decide to get revenge on The Bookie, capturing him.
 The Bookie's father calls Spider-Man for assistance, and he agrees to help.
 Spider-Man defeats Fancy Dan and Montana.

 In the story arc "Kill To Be You", Montana is the right-hand man of the Kingpin (Wilson Fisk), and shows contempt toward the Hobgoblin (Phil Urich).
 When Spider-Man and the Black Cat come to steal back the Reverbium, Montana falls out a window to his death while Hobgoblin saves Kingpin.
 Hobgoblin cruelly joked that "he'll be missed by everyone – except the pavement".

-During the 2016-2017 "Dead No More: The Clone Conspiracy" storyline, Montana is among the cloned villains by Miles Warren's company New U Technologies.
-He is involved in a fight with the other cloned supervillains until it is broken up by the clone of the Prowler.
+During the Dead No More: The Clone Conspiracy storyline, Montana is among the villains who are cloned by Miles Warren's company New U Technologies.